skdreier/religion_lgbtq/README.md

 Sarah Dreier, James Long, and Stephen Winkler.

 ## Afrobarometer Data
 We use the merged Afrobaormeter Round 6 data, which is publicly available at: http://afrobarometer.org/data/merged-data.
-Download this dataset and save it in a folder called `data-raw` within your directory.
+Follow the source R scripts (below) to download directly from the Afrob website.
+Alternatively, download this dataset and save it in a folder within your directory.
 Make sure the downloaded dataset is named: `merged_r6_data_2016_36countries2.sav`.
-OR follow the scripts (below) to download directly from the Afrob website.s

 ## Build Scripts
-- `source/create_herf.R` reads in the Afrobarometer data from its web source [Afrobarometer.org](http://afrobarometer.org/data/merged-data), creates Herfindahl variables, saves new dataset as: `data/afrob_with_herf.RData`.
+- `source/create_herf.R` reads in the Afrobarometer data from its web source [Afrobarometer.org](http://afrobarometer.org/data/merged-data), calculates Herfindahl scores for key "diversity" variables, and saves the new dataset as: `data/afrob_with_herf.RData`.

 - `source/clean_afrobarometer.R` transforms and cleans variables used in the analysis.
 Subsets those variables into a new dataset and saves it as: `data/clean_afrobarometer.csv`.
 (STEPHEN will clean this code)